Chart Color Schemes

 An assessment of population growth drivers in South Toowoomba reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, South Toowoomba's population is estimated at around 5,710 as of Nov 2025.
-This reflects an increase of 198 people (3.6%) since the 2021 Census, which reported a population of 5,512 people.
-The change is inferred from the resident population of 5,702 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 18 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,543 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 81.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch as of Nov 2025, South Toowoomba's estimated population is around 5,652.
+This reflects an increase of 140 people since the 2021 Census, which reported a population of 5,512.
+The change was inferred from AreaSearch's estimate of resident population at 5,641 following examination of ABS' latest ERP data release in June 2024 and an additional 18 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,527 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Population growth was primarily driven by overseas migration contributing approximately 81.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-As future population trends are examined, a population increase just below the median of Australia's non-metropolitan areas is expected.
-The suburb is expected to expand by 267 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.7% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort released in 2023 with a base year of 2022.
+Examining future population trends, lower quartile growth is anticipated by 2041, with the area expected to expand by 266 persons reflecting an increase of 5.8% over the 17 years based on aggregated SA2-level projections.

 Frequently Asked Questions - Population